-With a history going back to 1080, the castle is one of the finest remaining Norman fortresses in the country and it really is a sight to behold.
+With a history going back to 1080, Richmond Castle is one of the finest remaining Norman fortresses in the country and it really is a sight to behold.
 It was originally the home of Alain Le Roux de Penthievre of Brittany, a companion of William The Conqueror who was given the task of quelling rebellions in the north.

 New structures were added onto the castle in the few hundred years that followed, including the aforementioned keep which was built by Duke Conan IV of Brittany in the late 12th century.
 By the 16th century, much of it had fallen into ruins, but in the early 19th century significant repairs were made and the castle became the barracks of the North Yorkshire Militia.